rizalmart/paman3/README.md

 # paman3
-Fork of paman: the pulseaudio manager ported to GTK+3
+Fork of paman: the pulseaudio manager (written by Lennard Pottering) ported to GTK+3